oripress/oripress.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Ori!
-I graduate student at the University of Tübingen and the International Max Planck Research School for Intelligent Systems (IMPRS-IS), working in [Matthias Bethge's lab](https://bethgelab.org).
+I'm a graduate student at the University of Tübingen and the International Max Planck Research School for Intelligent Systems (IMPRS-IS), working in [Matthias Bethge's lab](https://bethgelab.org).

 I'm interested in unsupervised, elegant models that can represent the world in a meaningful way.
 In addition, I try to take existing models and make them work using less parameters, data, and supervision.